MoncefElMoatamid/TBL-post-processing-tool/README.md

             - Then all lines must be called "x_" then 3+4=7 digits
             - We will have "x_0012346" "x_0234000" "x_1200000"
             - This is important so that Fluent orders the profiles
     - You can also name your "lines" on Fluent "x_1", "x_2" ...
-BUT the corresponding position must be in increasing order
+BUT the corresponding positions must be in increasing order
 - Save profiles as a xy file
         check the box "write to file"
         click on "write"